How Online Retail Sales Training Can Be Available to Remote Employees

 The training did the work - it presented why and what to do - but you didn't do the practical work to make the new behaviors stick.

-And your customer experience will continue to suffer because shoppers want to feel a genuine connection when they go into a retail store.
+And your customer experience will continue to suffer because shoppers want to feel a genuine connection when they enter a retail store.
 If they didn't, they would just order everything online.

 The ability to do the training whenever you need it, however you need it, is immensely valuable.
-You can log in on a tablet, desktop, or laptop, and have the ability to see in real time who is taking the training as well as their passing percentage.
+You can log in on a tablet, desktop, or laptop and see who is taking the training and their passing percentage in real-time.

 This allows you to hold your associates accountable.

-Employee retail training also helps cut down on turnover because when a staff member is trained to do the job and meets with success, they stay longer.
+Employee retail training also helps reduce turnover because when staff members are trained to do the job and meet with success, they stay longer.

 Training Remote Employees Via Online Sales Training